ballerina-platform/module-ballerinax-postgresql/README.md

         ./gradlew clean build -Pdebug=<port>

-7. To debug the package with Ballerina language:
+7. To debug the package with the Ballerina language:

         ./gradlew clean build -PbalJavaDebug=<port>

 ## Contributing to Ballerina

-As an open source project, Ballerina welcomes contributions from the community.
+As an open-source project, Ballerina welcomes contributions from the community.

 For more information, go to the [contribution guidelines](https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md).